timoll/bag_scrape/out/readme.md

-Prevalence is cases per 100'000
+Prevalence is cases per 100'000 population